New-Soul-Of-Science-Project/New-Soul-Of-Science-Project-Web/README.md

     - based on a clear definition of consciousness in this setting
   - fulfils the unification of physics
     - including quantum gravity
-- a new foundation of life (Tension Gam of Life, Spannungsspiel des Lebens)
+- a new foundation of life (Tension Game of Life, Spannungsspiel des Lebens)
   - fully based on regulation processes (Regelprozessen)
   - has a top level regulation process for each individual life (mindfulness process, Achtsamkeitsprozess)
     - clarifies the implications of psychosomatics, the inner relations between our psyche and our body